omershect/Bike-Sharing-Demand/README.md

 ## General
 This Readme file is the report of my work on the Predicted Bike Sharing Demand.
 Main stages :
-•	Connect to Kaggkle and load the data
+1. Connect to Kaggkle and load the data
-•	Initial review of the data
+2. Initial review of the data
-•	Build a simple model
+3. Build a simple model
-•	Submit to Kaggle
+4. Submit to Kaggle
-•	Perform an exploratory data
+5. Perform an exploratory data
-•	Add Features
+6. Add Features
-•	Add More Features
+7. Add More Features
-•	Review feature importance - remove features
+8. Review feature importance - remove features
-•	Hyper Tune parameters
+9. Hyper Tune parameters
-•	Write the report
+10. Write the report

 ## Initial Training
-What did you realize when you tried to submit your predictions?
+### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-There is a need to verify that the output data doesn't contain negative values
+There is a need to verify that the output data doesn't contain negative values.
 ### What was the top ranked model that performed?

 Top Score test was ~43   Top Val score was ~118